Vanderbilt International Code of Conduct

-1. Employees must not accept entertainment, gifts, or personal favors nor facilitation payments that could, in any way, influence, or appear to influence, business decisions in favor of any person or organization with whom or with which Vanderbilt International has, or is likely to have business dealings.
+1. Employees must not accept entertainment, gifts, or personal favours nor facilitation payments that could, in any way, influence, or appear to influence, business decisions in favour of any person or organization with whom or with which Vanderbilt International has, or is likely to have business dealings.

 2. Similarly, employees must not accept any other preferential treatment under these circumstances because their positions with the organization might be inclined to, or be perceived to, place them under obligation to return the preferential treatment.